Roseshadows/RPG-Maker-MV/README.md

 |**[UditaUI.js](./Plugins/UditaUI.js)**|Allows you to use Wolf RPG Editor formatted windowskin, pause sign and cursor in RMMV.
 See [img/UditaUI](./Plugins/img/UditaUI/) for example images.|
 ### :notebook:Terms of Use
 - All the plugins are released under MIT License.

-Other plugins are released under the MIT License.
 For exact Terms of Use, please check the plugin's help file.

 <!---